 - Cherry Tomatoes - Sun-dried tomatoes, roasted bell peppers, artichoke hearts, or kalamata olives

-- Pine Nuts - Walnuts or almonds (chopped)
+- Pine Nuts - Walnuts, pecans, or almonds (chopped)

-- Add-Ons - Chopped chicken, chickpeas, corn, summer squash, peas, bell pepper, or cucumber
+- Add-Ons - Chopped chicken, chickpeas, corn, summer squash, peas, red bell peppers, or cucumber

 - Gluten-Free - Not all gluten-free pasta varieties taste good cold.
 Use a gluten-free alternative pasta like Banza.

 - Meat - Toss in or garnish with grilled chicken slices or chopped rotisserie chicken for chicken pesto pasta salad.